PacktPublishing/Hands-On-Computer-Vision-with-TensorFlow-2/ch6/README.md

 In Chapter 6 of the book, several paradigms for _pixel-precise_ applications were covered.
 We introduced **_encoders-decoders_** and some specific architectures like **_U-Net_** and **_FCN_**.
 We presented how to apply them to multiple tasks from _**image denoising**_ to **_semantic segmentation_**.
 We also demonstrated how different solutions can be combined to tackle more advanced problems like instance **_segmentation_**.

-In this folder, notebooks tackling these various notions can be found.
-Addtionally, some of the key code snippets can be found in the other Python files.
+In this folder, readers can find several notebooks tackling these various notions.
+Addtionally, some of the key code snippets are compiled into reusable Python files.

 ## Notebooks